-Below, we list the top risk factors and answer the most common questions about breast cancer causes.
+Below, we list the top risk factors and answer the most common questions about the causes of breast cancer.

 “A lot of times, women think family history is the biggest risk factor for breast cancer,” says Dr. Rae Ann Williams, who leads the Internal Medicine Department at HealthPartners.
 “But the data tells us that most women who are diagnosed with breast cancer don’t have any family history of the disease.”

 In fact, more than 80% of breast cancer is found in women without a family history of the disease.
 So, even if your mother and sister are free from breast cancer, it’s still important to get regular screenings.